cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/2-chain_features/README.md

 ### How is the correct chain determined in a proof-of-stake algorithm like Cardano's, using the longest chain rule?*

-1. A new node must synchronize with existing nodes
+- [ ] A new node must synchronize with existing nodes
-1. The node must identify similarities and differences between received copies of the blockchain
+- [ ] The node must identify similarities and differences between received copies of the blockchain
-1. The node must determine the correct chain by selecting the one that is closest to other branches
+- [ ] The node must select the chain that is farthest from the other branches
-1. The node must select the chain that is farthest from the other branches
+- [ ] The node must determine the correct chain by selecting the one that is closest to other branches
-1. The node must generate a new chain independently, which then gets adopted if it's longer than the current chain
+- [ ] The node must generate a new chain independently, which then gets adopted if it's longer than the current chain
 <details><summary>See correct answer</summary>

-1. A new node must synchronize with existing nodes
+- [x] A new node must synchronize with existing nodes
-2. The node must identify similarities and differences between received copies of the blockchain
+- [x] The node must identify similarities and differences between received copies of the blockchain
-3. The node must determine the correct chain by selecting the one that is closest to other branches
+- [x] The node must determine the correct chain by selecting the one that is closest to other branches
 </details>